The Siamese cat personality is what makes this breed extra-special!

 Otherwise they may just entertain themselves by digging up your carpets and tearing holes in your furniture – common behavior problems - so scratching posts are essential.

-A defining aspect of Siamese cat personality is that they're intelligent and clever.
+These cats are intelligent and clever; defining aspects of Siamese cat personality.
 They don't like being confined and if they're large enough can learn to open doors with lever handles (although round doorknobs do present them with a little more of a challenge).

 A Siamese cat will also see an open window (even if it's just a little tiny crack) as both a challenge and an opportunity; a challenge to the escapist side of its nature and an opportunity to have some fun.